 Iterator.prototype.filter()

-The filter() method of Iterator instances returns a new iterator helper that yields only those elements of the iterator for which the provided callback function returns true.
+The filter() method of Iterator instances returns a new iterator helper object that yields only those elements of the iterator for which the provided callback function returns true.

 Syntax